 Dr. Grossman advises to be wary of “specials” that seem too good to be true, because they probably aren’t legit.
 “Maybe that practitioner isn’t using branded products—remember the chiropractor in Florida who sent people to the ICU injecting boot-leg product imported from China?
 Discounts are typically a sign that the injectors are using a blanket treatment protocol for everyone.”
 Likewise, New York dermatologist Jody A. Levine, MD stresses to beware of bargains.
 “There are so many people who inject these days who do not fully understand facial musculature and the science behind how Botox works.
 Botox should not be treated like a product you are purchasing, for which you are trying to get the best price, but rather like a procedure you are having done, for which you want the best result.”

-Sign 3: Your doctor went with a “template.”
+Sign 3: Your doctor went with a “template” for injections.

 This one is a little tricky, but there are ways to avoid it.
-“Neuromodulators, fillers, lasers and surgery, have a science and an art,” Dr. Grossman says.
+“Neuromodulators, fillers, lasers and surgery, have a science and an art,” Santa Monica, CA, dermatologist Karyn Grossman, MD says.
 “Unfortunately, many people go to afternoon training courses where they are given a template and learn how to inject to match the template.
 It works, but it freezes/paralyzes the muscles and doesn’t take into account an individual’s unique features or muscle patterns.
 Thus, everyone comes out looking frozen and mask-like.”
 So how can you avoid it?
 “The best thing to do prior to getting injections is to look at people who have been treated by that practitioner.
 Do they have the look you are going for?
 Are they more natural or more frozen?”

 Sign 4: Your doctor didn’t take YOU into account.